chrisallenlane/git-weekly-report/README.md

 Monday.
 Thus, "git-weekly-report".

 This script evolved (unsurprisingly) from my own needs.
-Every Friday I send my employee a summary of my git commit logs on a per-project basis.
+Every Friday I send my employer a summary of my git commit logs on a per-project basis.
 Assembling this information manually quickly became tedious though, and hence this script was born.